A. How the Program Works

-The Alberta-Ontario Innovation Program (AOP) supports cross-provincial collaborations between industry and academia to solve key industry challenges in both provinces.
+The Alberta-Ontario Innovation Program (AOIP) supports cross-provincial collaborations between industry and academia to solve key industry challenges in both provinces.
 Industry-academic projects that fall within NSERC’s (Natural Sciences and Engineering Research Council) mandate can also leverage existing NSERC programs.
 Other programs may also be considered as federal contributions to the Program on a case-by-case basis.

-AITF and OCE will match industry and research teams within and across the provinces to maximize potential for the development of innovative solutions.
+AI and OCE will match industry and research teams within and across the provinces to maximize potential for the development of innovative solutions.

 - Advanced materials and manufacturing